-Parents' attention will be drawn to the school e-Safety Policy in newsletters, the school prospectus and on the school website

-A partnership approach to E-Safety at home and at school with parents will be encouraged.
-This includes offering regular parent forums, courses, awareness sessions or highlighting e-Safety at other attended events e.g. parent evenings

-- When joining the school, parents will be requested to read the Pupils' Internet Code of Practice (Appendix 2), discuss it with their child, and sign it. - At the start of Year 1 and Year 2, parents will be requested to read the Pupil Acceptable Use Policy (Appendix 3), discuss it with their child and sign it. - E-Safety contacts and resources, including websites with advice on filtering systems and responsible use of the Internet and educational and leisure activities will be made available to parents (Appendix 7)
+- Parents' attention will be drawn to the school e-Safety Policy in newsletters, the school prospectus and on the school website. - A partnership approach to E-Safety at home and at school with parents will be encouraged.
+This includes offering regular parent forums, courses, awareness sessions or highlighting e-Safety at other attended events e.g. parent evenings. - When joining the school, parents will be requested to read the Pupils' Internet Code of Practice (Appendix 2), discuss it with their child, and sign it. - At the start of Year 1 and Year 2, parents will be requested to read the Pupil Acceptable Use Policy (Appendix 3), discuss it with their child and sign it. - E-Safety contacts and resources, including websites with advice on filtering systems and responsible use of the Internet and educational and leisure activities will be made available to parents (App.
+7).

-Parents and Carers play an essential role in the education of their children and in the monitoring / regulation of the children's online behaviours.
+Many parents and carers have a limited understanding of online safety risks and issues, yet they play an essential role in the education of their children and in the monitoring / regulation of the children's online behaviours.
 Parents may underestimate how often children come across potentially harmful and inappropriate material on the internet and may be unsure about how to respond.
-The school will therefore seek to provide information and awareness to parents and carers through:-
+The school will therefore seek to provide information and awareness to parents and carers through:

-- E-Safety workshops
+- ♦ E-Safety workshops

-- Letters, newsletters, website
+- ♦ Letters, newsletters, website

-- Safer Internet Day
+- ♦ Safer Internet Day

-- Reference to the relevant web sites / publications (Appendix 7)
+- Reference to the relevant web sites / publications (Appendix 6)